 The bigger 911 I had was the non-turbo 3.6 litre in coupe form.
 Beautiful lines, and an incredible taught chassis.
 Throwing it into the first turns, the boxer churns out creamy smooth power to the rear and quickly has me teasing the rear tyres for grip.
 It’s instantly easy to go quick in this car, and surprisingly its very controllable power.
 Very linear like the boxster.

 Inside, the car looks very dated as this car was over 10 years old.
 The interior is miles better than older Porsches I’ve been in, but it doesn’t look very special.
 As I continue on my drive, I start to notice more things about the car.
 Although the needle is telling me I’m in license losing territory, the car beneath me is not really egging me on.
 I’m finding the shocks to be a little soft and baggy, the brakes aren’t as death defying as they should, and I still feel like there should be more power.
 I begin to think maybe it’s the age of the car, but then I think of the 86 turbo I drove and push the thought aside.
-As I pull the car back into the garage and walk away.
+As I pull the car back into the garage (that you can see in this blog) and walk away.
 I’m not underwhelmed this time, just disappointed.
 My heart was not racing, my soul was not begging my brain to part with my savings for this car, it was nothing like the old turbo car.

 So now, as I face the decisions of 986 Boxster S or older 996 911, I leave it to my old trusty friend my gut to decide.
 And gut says no,…….to both.